simon-ritchie/apysc/docstring_markdowns/apysc/_display/polygon.md

 ### `__init__` method docstring

 Create a polygon vector graphic.
-This is similar to Polyline class, but unlike that, end point and start point will be connected.<hr>
+This class is similar to the Polyline class, but unlike that, this class connects an end-point and start-point.<hr>

 **[Parameters]**